peppty-dev/Chathub-iOS/Documents/RefreshFeatureDocument.md

     let currentUsage = getCurrentUsageCount()
     setUsageCount(currentUsage + 1)

-    // If this puts us over the limit, start cooldown if currentUsage + 1 >= getLimit() && !isInCooldown() {
+    // Start cooldown when we reach the limit if currentUsage + 1 >= getLimit() && !isInCooldown() {
         startCooldown()
     }